Install the latest version of OneDrive on your Mac or Windows computer

-You can tell you have the latest version of OneDrive if you see “OneDrive – MNSCU” listed as the OneDrive folder name in Windows File explorer or Mac Finder.
+You can tell you have the latest version of OneDrive if you see “OneDrive – MNSCU” listed as the OneDrive folder name in the Windows File explorer or the Mac Finder.

 If you don’t see “OneDrive – MNSCU” listed, you should update your OneDrive client.
 Here’s how:

-- Windows users, click the Click here to download link to begin the download.
+- Windows users open your web browser and go to https://onedrive.live.com/about/en-US/download/ and click the Click here to download link to begin the download.

 - Locate the downloaded file and run it (install).